Yellow fever is found only in parts of Central and South America and Sub-Saharan Africa.

 Yellow fever vaccination is carried out for two different purposes:

 - To prevent the international spread of the disease by protecting countries from the risk of importing or spreading yellow fever virus.
 The countries that require proof of vaccination are those where the disease may or may not occur and where the mosquito and potential non-human primate hosts of yellow fever are present.

 - Some countries require proof of vaccination from all travellers and this will be indicated on individual country pages of fitfortravel.

 - To protect individual travellers who may be exposed to yellow fever infection.
 As yellow fever is frequently fatal for those who have not been vaccinated, vaccination is recommended for all travellers (with a few exceptions) visiting areas where there is a risk of yellow fever transmission.
 An individual risk assessment is indicated for all travellers.

 Travellers are advised to use personal protective measures when entering areas where yellow fever is present.
 This includes using insect repellents and wearing appropriate clothing.

 A vaccine called Stamaril is available for travellers to protect against yellow fever.
 In addition, certain countries have yellow fever certificate requirements.
-Please refer to individual country records for information and certificate requirements.
+Please refer to individual country pages for information and certificate requirements.

 Yellow fever vaccination can only be administered at designated yellow fever centres.
 To locate your nearest yellow fever centre please follow the links below: